Blessed be the Earth for providing us this food

-Blessing your food is a beautiful and immensely practical ritual that can enrich your sense of gratitude, improve the way your body processes your next meal, and give food the genuine sacredness that it deserves.
+Blessing your food is a beautiful and immensely practical ritual that can enrich your sense of gratitude, improve the way your body processes each meal, and give food the genuine sacredness it deserves.

 When I was little, our family always said a prayer before we ate.
 Once I left home, I stopped praying because I had left the church and was searching for my own spirituality.
 I needed to find God in a way that made sense to me before I could pray again (it took a while, but I got there).

 Giving thanks for food is a simple way to express your appreciation for each meal.
 It starts each meal on a joyous note, with a heart anchored in gratitude and a family united in reverence for the offerings of Mother Earth.

 I knew blessings were good for us on an emotional level – I had seen the twinkle in my son’s eyes when he thought of new people and animals to thank for the food on our plate. (“Thank you truck driver for delivering these vegetables from the farm,” “Thank you Dad for grocery shopping,” “Thank you Mum for making my favourite meal,”) and the way our daughter copied him – but I had no idea that this act of grace was so healthy on a physical level too.

 Blessings work like a delicious miracle at play.
 You see, when you pause to appreciate the simple or decadent flavours before you (even if you haven’t made the meal yourself), you’re doing so much more than beaming out some loving gratitude to the universe.
 You’re diving in with all your senses.

 When you use your eyes to take in the colours and types of food, your fingertips to touch the textures, your nose to breathe in the aromas, and your ears to listen to any sounds, and, eventually, your mouth to taste the flavours, your body prepares itself to process the food as easily and optimally as possible.